NielsMommen/ppx_parser/README.md

 (* "3, 2, 1" *)
 ```
 It does so by peeking at the first element of the stream.
 The function case where the first element of the list matches the peeked element is selected (`[3; 2; 1]` in the example).
-A `Stream.Error "Parse exception."` is thrown if the remainder of the selected list case does not match the remainder of the stream.
+A `Stream.Error "Parse error."` is thrown if the remainder of the selected list case does not match the remainder of the stream.
 Whenever an element is matched, it is removed from the stream.

 If no function case is found where the first element of the list matches the first element of the stream, a `Stream.Failure` is raised.